alessa-lou/CV/README.md

 **Asylum Retail Ltd.** (04/2019 to 04/2020)
 *Marketing Associate*
-- Creating content for social media marketing and advertising including writing newsletters, photography and editing using Photoshop.
-- Forming professional relationships with relevant influencers to increase brand awareness and drive traffic to the website to increase sales.
+- I created all social media content for the in-house brand Fearless Illustration.
+Including photography of products, creating competitions, organising collaborations with influencers, writing and editing all Instagram, Facebook and Twitter posts in order to increase brand awareness and increase sales.
-- Creating an eBay outlet store for the most popular in-house brand to increase sales.
+- Deciding to create an eBay outlet store for the most popular in-house brand took advantage of an entirely new group of customers and helped to increase sales.
-(- Unofficial tech help, my boss rang me after I'd handed my notice in pre-Makers for a walk-through on how to use the scanner!)

 **Matlock Farm Park** (08/2015 to 04/2019)
 *Head of Science*
-- Overhauled the feeding rota so that animal feed wastage decreased and the animals were healthier.
-- Updated the website with upcoming events or news, sent out quarterly newsletters for the upcoming season's events and activities.
-- Streamlined the way school trips were run, from booking to the running of the trip itself on the day.
+- I overhauled various inefficient systems that were in place; from revamping the feeding practices so that animal feed wastage decreased thereby saving the staff and owners time and money, to streamlining the way school trips were run, from booking the trips, to the running of the trip itself on the day.
+- As I have a background in STEM I particularly enjoyed running workshops on insect and pond ecology in the wildlife garden with small groups of customers and larger groups of up to 100 school children.
-- In charge of volunteers and work experience students made sure they were learning and enjoying themselves as well as completing useful tasks.
+- Overseeing volunteers and work experience students allowed me to build on my communication skills.
+Making sure that the students were learning and enjoying themselves as well as completing useful tasks was particularly rewarding.
-- Public speaking - I did daily talks about various animals for crowds of people or school trips.
+- My public speaking skills really improved during my time at the farm - I did daily animal talks in front of large crowds of people or school trips consisting of up to 100 children.
-- Did a bit of everything from organisation of medication/ vet appointments, to organising the staff rota, to mucking out, to working on the till, to running daily events, gardening, and even dressing up as an elf at Christmas time!
+- Generally I a bit of everything from organisation of medication/ vet appointments, to organising the staff rota, to re-doing the blog and what's on pages of the website, to sending monthly newsletters, to mucking out, to working on the till, to running daily events, gardening, and even dressing up as an elf at Christmas time!

 **Sports Publications Ltd.** (02/14 - 08/2015)
 *Content Executive for the monthly magazines National Club Golfer and Lady Golfer, and annual equipment/ apparel magazines*

--In charge of competitions and created a spreadsheet to track when the prizes were sent out.
-- Helped organise and facilitate big events and photo shoots.
+- I was in charge of competitions and created a spreadsheet to track when the prizes were sent out, I also helped organise and facilitate big brand events and photo shoots which helped improve my communication and organisational skills.
 - Wrote print and web articles about wellness, travel, beauty and golf lessons.

 ## Hobbies

-In the spirit of trying new things, I have recently taken up rollerblading!
+In the spirit of trying new things, I have recently taken up embroidery..!